-The country has 9 provinces, the biggest of which is the Northern Province, the smallest being Lusaka...
+The country has 10 (ten) provinces, the smallest being Lusaka...

-There are four major cities – Kitwe, Lusaka, Ndola and Livingstone.
+There are five cities in Zambia – Kitwe, Lusaka, Ndola, Chipata and Livingstone.
 The biggest and most densely populated being Lusaka.
 Livingstone is presently known as the tourist capital of Zambia (owing to the Victoria Falls).

 The country is well connected by rail and road.
 There is the Lusaka-Mongu-Road, connecting the capital to provincial capital of Western Province, namely Mongu; the Great East Road, and the Great North Road.
-Apart from these roads, there are other well-tarred roads and, unfortunately, a goodly number of dirt and yet-to-be fixed roads.
+Apart from these roads, there are other well-tarred roads around the counrty.
 A line of rail runs all the way from Livingstone to Mwenzo on the Northern Province.

-The country also has about four international airports: Lusaka international airport, Livingstone International Airport, Ndola International Airport and Mfuwe International Airport.
+The country also has about four international airports: Kenneth Kaunda International Airport, formally Lusaka International Airport, Harry Mwaanga Nkumbula International Airport, formally Livingstone International Airport and Simon Mwansa Kapwepwe International Airport formally Ndola International Airport and Mfuwe International Airport.

-The population is densest along the line of rail and in the industrial area, and this is because of the rural urban drift – the movement of people from the rural areas to the urban areas.
+The Zambia population is densest along the line of rail and in the industrial area, and this is because of the rural urban drift (and Zambia is among the highest in Africa) – the movement of people from the rural areas to the urban areas.

 Zambia is indeed a country with a beautifully shaped international boundary, and this creates in its citizens a blend of sentimentality and patriotism.
-Take a look at the Zambian map—I am sure you will understand why…
+Take a look at the Zambian map above —I am sure you will understand why…

 Read more about the Location of Zambia in Africa.